martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 (@eq_theil) $IDT_{ch} = \sum_{i=1}^n \left( \frac{ch_i}{\sum_{i=1}^n ch_i} \ln \left[ N \frac{ch_i}{\sum_{i=1}^n ch_i}\right] \right)$,

 where $ch$ is selected primary character, and describes the (in)equality of distribution of values.
 Finally, *Simpson's diversity index (SDI)* denotes as

 (@eq_simpson) $SDI_{ch} = \frac{\sum_{i=1}^{R} n_{i}\left(n_{i}-1\right)}{N(N-1)}$,

 where $R$ is richness expressed as number of bins, $n_i$ is the number of features the $i$th type and $N$ is the total number of features.
 It captures the presence of various classes of values.
 Together, these four characters have a potential to describe spatial distribution of morphometric values within a set context.

+For the clarity in terms of classification of contextual characters, IQM inherits the category from the parental primary character, while IQR, IDT and SDI all fall into *diversity* category.

 After linking together primary and contextual characters, each of the primary 74 characters is represented by all four contextual, based on the values measured within three topological steps on morphological tessellation around each building.
 That gives 296 contextual characters in total, the set which is spatially autocorrelated by definition and hence can be used within clustering method to identify distinct homogenous clusters.
 The fact that all input data for clustering are measured using this *cookie-cutter* method ensures that spatial clusters should be geographically coherent and mostly continuous.
 Such a nature of data allows use of spatially unconstrained clustering methods.
 That is important as spatially constrained clustering is less developed and mostly unfit for datasets of the size this research works with.